darkwing/aframe-blog-posts/art-gallery/README.md

 ## Getting Started

-A-Frame provides a <a href="https://github.com/aframevr/aframe-boilerplate">boilerplate</a> for creating creating WebVR scenes.
+A-Frame provides a [boilerplate](https://github.com/aframevr/aframe-boilerplate) for creating creating WebVR scenes.
 Simply download the boilerplate and execute the following to get started:

 [npm install code]

 You'll see your browser open a new tab with a sample A-Frame scene.
 Notice you can click and drag the scene to change the perspective; you can also use your keyboard's WASD keys to get closer or further away from the sample scene.
-Since we're looking to create our art gallery, however, we can delete all of the shapes from the `index.html` file and simply leave the `&lt;a-scene&gt;` element.
+Since we're looking to create our art gallery, however, we can delete all of the shapes from the `index.html` file and simply leave the `a-scene` element.

-[TODO:  Add some text about `&lt;a-scene&gt;` and how it wraps everything]
+[TODO:  Add some text about `a-scene` and how it wraps everything]

 ## Creating the Room

 The first step in developing the art gallery is creating the room: 4 walls, a floor, and a ceiling.
-We'll use the `&lt;a-box&gt;` element to do just that:
+We'll use the `a-box` element to do just that:

 ```html
 html